 For the start of the summer term our first theme is going to be fairy tales and we look forward to sharing lots of our favourite tales together and planning fun activities around them for the children to learn as they play.

 Please now that sunny days are with us it is important that you apply suncream to your child before they come to nursery and provide them with a named sunhat.
-If your child attends all day then we would suggest an all day sunblock.
-We spend a lot of time doing fun activities in our garden area.
+If your child attends all day then we would suggest an all day sunblock, as the children spend a lot of time taking part in fun activities in our garden area.
 Thanks

 Welcome back to all our children and a warm welcome to all the new children who will be joining us this term.